mmhelloworld/idris-jvm/docs/generated-code-performance.md

 9. **`mod`/`div` zero checks** load `BigInteger.ZERO.intValue()` and call
    Prelude `==` instead of `ifeq` (minor; mostly JIT-recoverable).

+Step 5 is **implemented** (2026-08-12): `Integer`/`Nat` values are boxed
+`long`s while they fit in 64 bits, promoting to `BigInteger` on overflow (canonical form; `java.lang.Integer` boxes arriving via `believe_me` are tolerated).
+A new runtime `IdrisInteger` class carries arithmetic (overflow-checked long fast paths), comparisons, casts, canonical hashing for `case` dispatch, and FFI conversion at `BigInteger`-declared boundaries.
+A Nat microbenchmark (tail-recursive counting, naive Nat fib, big-Integer multiply chain) runs 3.2x faster end to end (0.79s → 0.25s user, interleaved isolated runs); the stage-2 self-build stays green and the base-library build improves to ~47s (0.8.5 control: 52s).
+NOTE: `jvm/integers` golden-test duration is NOT a performance witness — it is ~13s of compilation plus 0.15s of execution, identical under both representations; earlier suite-run timings of it (43–92s) vary purely with parallel load.
+The Int-bound JMH pair is unchanged, as expected.
+Elaboration turns out to be term-traversal-bound rather than Integer-bound, so the compiler-speed lever from here is allocation (closures, SortedMap) — not arithmetic.

 ## Self-hosted compiler performance (vs the 0.8.5 release)

 Measured 2026-08-12 with a stage-2 build (the compiler compiled by